IC3RE/DAGsim/README.md

 ### Installing packages

-The used Python libraries/packages with:
+The used Python libraries/packages can be installed with:

 ```
 make
 ```

-Or, alternatively, with:
+or alternatively with:

 ```
 pip install -r requirements.txt